exasol/spark-connector/doc/user_guide/user_guide.md

 ### Using as JAR Dependency

 Please check out the [releases](https://github.com/exasol/spark-connector/releases) page for already assembled jar file.
 Each release contains a jar file with `-assembly` suffix to that respective version.
+This jar file contains all required dependencies as a "shaded jar".

 Then you can use this jar file with `spark-submit`, `spark-shell` or `pyspark` commands.